tvrusso/SAR_Nomographs/README.md

-These nomographs were created first as a little joke I was going to present to a class on search theory at the 2015 New Mexico search and reference conference, ESCAPE, showing how search planners of the 1940s might have computed the quantities in question.
+These nomographs were created first as a little joke I was going to present to a class on search theory at the 2015 New Mexico search and rescue conference, ESCAPE, showing how search planners of the 1940s might have computed the quantities in question.
 Then it occurred to me that the nomograph would actually be useful even to search planners in the 21st century.
 Effective use of these nomographs does require